kushaldas/asaman/docs/source/usage.rst

 .. note:: Please remember to install all the build dependencies before hand in the virtualenvironment.

+In case you just started bootstrapping your build environment (or want to use a specific Index to download the dependencies), you can use `--with-index` argument, If you are using a local index on HTTP only, pass on the hostname via `--trusted-host` command line argument.

 Creating wheels from the requirements file
 ------------------------------------------